heitmanr/nxos_dom-monitor/README.md

 (b) the script itself which generates the list of affected interfaces

 ## installation
-(1) copy the python-script to the local bootdisk:
-(2) add the EEM-Commands to the running-config
+(1) copy the python-script to the local bootdisk: into the /scripts/-Directory (2) add the EEM-Commands to the running-config

 the Applet should run 1x immedeately and after 24h again and then every day